Management

 Health

-We are FAMACHA certified to diagnose anemia levels to help detect barber pole worm infestations with the goal of selective treatment, avoiding unnecessary worming which can lead to drug resistance.
-See our resources page to learn more about FAMACHA certification.
-We recommend it!
+We became FAMACHA certified to diagnose anemia levels and help detect blood sucking parasites with the goal of selective treatment, avoiding unnecessary worming which can lead to drug resistance.
+Admittedly, I don’t use this method as much as I initially thought I would.
+More famacha info on our resources page.

-Animals lacking vigor or the ability to lead a healthy, normal life will be treated well and cared for until humanely culled or retained as a non-breeding pet.
+Animals lacking vigor or the ability to lead a healthy, normal life even after we have done all we can to help them, will be treated well and cared for until humanely culled or retained as a non-breeding pet.
 We don’t want to reproduce or sell weak genetics.
 We respect the life of every animal and treat every one with kindness and consideration for their best future.

 A righteous man regards the life of his animal,